-Private loans are offered through private agencies or lending institutions rather than the federal government (read: Direct PLUS vs. private loan options).
+Private loans are offered through private agencies or lending institutions rather than the federal government.
+They are sometimes referred to as alternative loans.
 The student is the borrower and an application must be made independently through a lender.

 Almost without exception, dependent, undergraduate students do not have sufficient credit to qualify for a private loan without a credit-worthy cosigner.
 Adding a cosigner will increase the chances of approval and may reduce the interest rate of the loan.